 Bitcoin has come a long way from those early days when people believed BTC provided them anonymity.
 Today, BTC users are aware that every transaction they make is tracked on the blockchain and privacy concerns are a growing issue within the community.
 The institution of the Lightning Network could help to alleviate some of these concerns as developers continue to mull over what features are essential to this new protocol.

-The Lighting Network – Privacy Concerns
+The Lightning Network – Privacy Concerns

 The Lightning Network has been hailed by many as Bitcoin’s saving grace.
 This innovative technology has the potential to eliminate the high transaction fees and scalability issues that currently plague the world’s first cryptocurrency.
 This amazing task is accomplished by performing a portion of your transactions off the BTC blockchain.